 Everyone has heard the sentence: “Maintaining intestinal health in chickens is a top priority for producers”, you probably have too.
 This concept is widely recognized as one of the most fundamental in poultry production.
-As such, controlling coccidiosis is essential to promote intestinal health in poultry.

 However, with the vast selection of products that claim to boost performance by improving intestinal health, how can the producer decide: